To assist you to study independently, you can access disability support and arrange adjustments. You'll need to register with us first. To do this:

 Development of a SAPD is voluntary.
-You will need to disclose your disability to the Student Services Adviser if you require reasonable adjustments, and provide relevant supporting medical documentation.
+You will need to disclose your disability to the Student Services Advisor if you require reasonable adjustments, and provide relevant supporting medical documentation.

 What is disclosure?

-Disclosure is the formal process of telling our Student Services Advisers about your disability.
+Disclosure is the formal process of telling our Student Services Advisors about your disability.
 In general terms, it might mean: